opensearch-project/documentation-website/_dashboards/visualize/viz-index.md

 #### Region maps

 Region maps show patterns and trends across geographic locations.
 A region map is one of the basemaps in Dashboards.
-For information about creating custom vector maps in Dashboards, see [Using coordinate and region maps]({{site.url}}{{site.baseurl}}/dashboards/visualize/geojson-regionmaps/) to learn how to create and use maps in Dashboards.

 <img src="{{site.url}}{{site.baseurl}}/images/map-1.png" width="600" height="600" alt="Example region map in OpenSearch Dashboards">